dekoza/mtgpl/ALL.rst

 :mtgtip:`Lim-Dûl's Vault<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/f/9/f9b0164c-2d4e-48ab-addd-322d9b504739.jpg?1562770860|https://scryfall.com/card/all/107/lim-d%C3%BBls-vault?utm_source=api>`
    Look at the top five cards of your library.
 As many times as you choose, you may pay 1 life, put those cards on the bottom of your library in any order, then look at the top five cards of your library.
-Then shuffle your library and put the last cards you looked at this way on top of it in any order.
+Then shuffle and put the last cards you looked at this way on top in any order.

 :mtgtip:`Lim-Dûl's Paladin<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/4/4/44be2d66-359e-4cc1-9670-119cb9c7d5f5.jpg?1562768261|https://scryfall.com/card/all/108/lim-d%C3%BBls-paladin?utm_source=api>`